henrybarklam/Fluent_Python/README.md

 f(*(1,2,3))

 # Python Decorators
 Everything in Python is an object, including functions.
+A class is also an object.

 The only constrain upon the object returned by the decorator is that it can be used as a function - which basically means it must be callable.
 Any classes we use as decorators must implement __call__.